 - avoiding harsh skincare ingredients

 Trying new products can be daunting when you have sensitive skin.
-Why not try the Pamoja 'Fragrance Free Kit' - an essential oil free cleansing balm and beauty oil that work beautifully together, ideal for cleansing, soothing and hydrating extra sensitive and dry skin types.
+Why not try the Pamoja 'Fragrance Free Kit' - an essential oil free cleansing balm, hydrating serum and radiance boosting oil that work beautifully together, ideal for cleansing, soothing and hydrating extra sensitive and dry skin types.

-HOW TO USE: Gently massage Reset Cleansing Balm into dry skin, remove with the organic cotton cloth, then pat 2-3 drops of Restore Multi-purpose Beauty Oil into damp skin for skin that feels calm, hydrated, healthy and glowing.
+HOW TO USE: Gently massage Reset Cleansing Balm into dry skin, remove with the organic cotton cloth, then apply 2 pumps of Replenish Hydrating Serum followed by 2-3 drops of Restore Radiance Booster into damp skin for skin that feels calm, hydrated, healthy and glowing.

 Thanks for reading my blog!